Ankr-network/ankr-docs/pages/staking/defi/liquidity-pools.md

 The filter allows you to see all the integrated opportunities to make profit, providing liquidity on DEXs and getting a % of the swapping commissions when users swap their tokens using the pool.

 Liquidity pairs in the listed liquidity pools usually contain a native token and a corresponding Liquid Staking token.
-For example, ETH/aETHb or ETH/aETHc.
+For example, ETH/ankrETH (ex-aETHc) .

 ### Deposit liquidity
 To deposit liquidity into a pool: